 No White Wine?

 Just in case you prefer not to cook with white wine or don’t have any on hand, you can substitute with chicken broth.
 You could also go with red wine for its flavor, but neither has to be fancy or expensive.
-You can also substitute with apple cider vinegar or vegetable broth are decent substitutes.
+You can also substitute with apple cider vinegar or vegetable broth.

 Can I Make Chicken Cacciatore Ahead of Time?